croaky/blog/articles/deno.md

 ## Why

-With apologies to Node,
-Deno is the first runtime that has me interested in running JS/TS on a server (or in serverless functions).
+Deno is the first runtime that has me interested in running JavaScript/TypeScript on a server (or in serverless functions).

 Deno's main innovations are: